verge-io/docs/docs/public/ProductGuide/IPMI.md

 ## To Access the IPMI Web Interface

-> Successfully connecting to the IPMI web interface through the VeregOS user interface requires valid username/password is stored and appropriate networking configuration is in place for the system to interact with the node's IPMI. {.is-info}
+> Successfully connecting to the IPMI web interface through the VergeOS user interface requires valid username/password is stored and appropriate networking configuration is in place for the system to interact with the node's IPMI. {.is-info}

 1. From the main dashboard, click **Nodes**.
 2.  **Double-click the desired node** to access the node dashboard.